skidoodle/ncore-stats/readme.md

     If the container is already running, you can use `docker exec`:
     ```bash
-    # The executable inside the container is named 'trackncore'
+    # The executable inside the container is named 'ncore-stats'
-    docker exec ncore-stats ./trackncore --add-user 'Charlie,1337'
+    docker exec ncore-stats ./ncore-stats --add-user 'Charlie,1337'
     ```

 3.  **Run the Docker Compose setup:**